Michigan’s existing state record for smallmouth bass was broken Sunday by Robert Bruce Kraemer of Treasure Island, Florida.

-The record was verified by Kathrin Schrouder, a DNR fisheries biologist in Bay City.
+The record was verified by Tim Cwalinski, a Michigan Department of Natural Resources fisheries biologist in Gaylord.

-State records are recognized by weight only.
+Michigan fishing state records are recognized by weight only.
 To qualify for a state record, fish must exceed the current listed state-record weight and identification must be verified by a DNR fisheries biologist.